cs3110/textbook/_sources/chapters/correctness/intro.md

 programming long enough.
 Meanwhile, let's proceed with learning about how to do it better.
 In this chapter, we're going to learn about some successful (and hopefully new-to-you) techniques for both.

+Finally, beyond documentation and testing, there is mathematical **proof** of correctness.
+Techniques from logic and discrete math can be used to formally prove that a program is correct according to a specification.
+Such proofs aren't necessarily easy&mdash;in fact they take even more human discipline and training than documentation and testing do.
+But they can make sense to apply when programs are used for safety critical tasks where human lives are on the line.